Great Survivor: 1961 Morgan Plus 4 2+2 – SOLD!

-Morgans are elusive brand of motor car which sports car purists aspire to owning at least once in their life to enjoy the quirks of old world, wood-framed bodies.
+Morgans are an elusive brand of motor car which sports car purists aspire to own at least once in their life to enjoy the quirks of old world, wood-framed bodies.
 With their inability (that is to say more like the Morgan Family’s unwillingness) for many years to certify their cars for U.S. export, these remain a very rare site on this side of the pond.
-Consequently, we jumped at the chance to feature this 1961 Morgan Plus 4 here on Craigslist in Bethlehem, Pennsylvania as our first example of the Marque ever featured here on GuysWithRides.com.
+Consequently, we jumped at the chance to feature this 1961 Morgan Plus 4 recently listed on Craigslist in Bethlehem, Pennsylvania as our first example of the Marque ever featured here on GuysWithRides.com.
 A 50,000 original mile unrestored survivor, the current caretaker has their Plus 4 offered for $45,000.
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his Morgan optimistically priced at $100 less than the current #1 “Concours” estimate of $45,100.
-The limited pictures and description are not enough for us to determine whether this car warrants that kind of price, but if you are serious about buying this Morgan, you can start the conversation by emailing the seller here.

 Morgan Motor Company has been producing its famed Plus 4 for seventy non-continuous years.
 The first production ran from 1950 to 1969.
 It was revived in 1985 and filled the gap between the 4/4 and the Plus 8 until 2000.
 Then in 2005 Morgan management revived it for 2005.
 Most recently, the company introduced a redesigned PlusFour introduced earlier this year.